'RHOBH' Star Lisa Vanderpump Visits TomTom Job Site

 “And you had to, like, dig up the concrete and everything.
 It was – Ken’s been working really hard.”

-Tom Sandoval seems ready to go and took time on his Instagram page to thank everyone who is working to make TomTom happen.
+As the Inquisitr previously reported, Tom Sandoval seems ready to go and took time on his Instagram page to thank everyone who is working to make TomTom happen.
 Sandoval also wants fans of Vanderpump Rules to come down and visit as soon as the bar is officially open.

 “Cheers to Ken & @lisavanderpump for all their hard work & patience!
 Cheers to Pandora and Jason for all their hard work with menu & internal organization!
 Cheers to @nickalain for his all his hard work & artistry!
 Cheers to @twschwa for stepping up and becoming obsessed with cocktails & drink ingredients!
 Also Cheers to @stassischroeder for creating her own damn holiday ‘Outfit of the Day’!! #ootd -As far as everyone else.. in 3 and a half weeks, I will cheers to u in person when #TomTom opens.”